westial/commotalkie/TESTLIST.md

 + Driver does not cut receiving while aux input is still low.
 + Driver gets out from receiving when aux is permanently low.
 + Do not start a Timer if it is already running.
-- Do not change the state if the new state is the current one.